Communist Party of Greece: KKE between the two World Wars

-KKE and the Macedonian issue
+The KKE and the Macedonian issue

-After the Balkan Wars of 1912–1913, World War I in 1916–1918 and the disastrous Greco–Turkish War of 1919–1922, there were diplomatic approaches from the superpowers of that era regarding the re-drawing of Greek borders, based on Bulgaria and Turkey–United States relations pressing for more territory to improve trade routes with the British Empire.
+After the Balkan Wars, World War I and the Greco-Turkish War, there were diplomatic approaches from the superpowers of that era regarding the re-drawing of Greek borders, based on the territorial claims of the Kingdom of Bulgaria and diplomatic relations between Turkey and the United States pressing for more territory to improve trade routes with the British Empire.
 The ruling parties were simultaneously trying to move parts of Northern Greece (Macedonia and Thrace) to Bulgaria and Turkey; and to win the return of islands in the Aegean and parts of Macedonian territory to the Kingdom of Yugoslavia.
-This policy was reiterated several times throughout the pre-war era.
+This policy was repeated several times throughout the pre-war era.

 The main impetus for their demand was the ethnic and religious minorities then living inside Greek borders in Northern Greece.
-KKE opposed any geo-strategic game in the area which would use minorities to start a new imperialistic war in the region.
+The KKE opposed any geo-strategic game in the area which would use minorities to start a new imperialistic war in the region.
 At its Third Party Congress in 1924, KKE announced its policy for the self-determination of minorities, pointing out the minorities in Macedonia.
 Its policy was dictated by each Marxist–Leninist theory, that stated any minorities should be self-determined under a common socialist state and it had its roots in the example of the newly founded Soviet Union.

-In 1924, KKE expressed the official position of the Third International for "independent Macedonia and Thrace".
+In 1924, the KKE expressed the official position of the Third International for "independent Macedonia and Thrace".
 Some members disagreed with this, but it remained the official position of the party and caused expulsions of communists by the Greek state.
 KKE was seen by many as a party whose policy was "the detachment of large areas of northern Greece".
 According to Richard Clogg, "this was dictated by Comintern and hurt the popularity of Communism at the time".

-In 1934, KKE changed its view and expressed its intent to "fight for the national self-determination, under a People's Republic where all nations will found their self-determination and will build the common state of the workers".
+In 1934, the KKE changed its view and expressed its intent to "fight for the national self-determination, under a People's Republic where all nations will found their self-determination and will build the common state of the workers".